ilastik/ilastik.github.io/documentation/objects/objects.md

 As the name suggests, the object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
 An *object* in this context is a set of pixels that belong to the same instance.
-Object classification requires a second input besides the usual raw image data: an image that indicates for pixels whether they belong to an object or not, i.e. pixel predictions, a segmentation or a label image.
+Object classification requires a second input besides the usual raw image data: an image that indicates for pixels whether they belong to an object or not, i.e. pixel predictions, a binary segmentation, or a label image.
-This can be obtained e.g. using the [Pixel Classification Workflow].
-The workflow exists in two variants to handle different types for the second input:
+The workflow exists in three variants to handle different types for the _second_ input:

 * Object Classification [Inputs: Raw Data, Pixel Prediction Map]
 * Object Classification [Inputs: Raw Data, Segmentation]
+* Object Classification [Inputs: Raw Data, Label Image] (new in `1.4.2`)

+If you used the [Pixel Classification Workflow] to obtain foreground probabilities, then the first variant with _Pixel Prediction Map_ should be used.
+The _Segmentation_ variant should be used with binary segmentations (e.g. from thresholding in Fiji).
+The _Label Image_ variant is intended for inputs that already assign object identities (i.e. each object has a unique label), e.g. outputs from tools such as Stardist or Cellpose.

 The combined "Pixel Classification + Object Classification" workflow (found under "Other Workflows") is primarily intended for demonstration purposes and its use in real projects is discouraged.
 We instead recommend to use the two workflows separately, exporting probability maps from the Pixel Classification workflow and using them as input for the Object Classification workflow.